deemano/oosd-coursework-deemano/RoverControls_v0.15_13FEB22.1500/ReadMe.txt

 6. Apply graphics to all app (preferable ImGUI)

-AppWizard has created this Rover_Control_commands application for you.

-This file contains a summary of what you will find in each of the files that make up your Rover_Control_commands application.

 Rover_Control_commands.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and